NESTCollaboration/nest/README.md

 The next most important thing is the electric field of course, since that changes the recombination probability and thus the "slosh" between S1 & S2.
-You can set it with either FitEF, or as one of the run-time input arguments to the testNEST default executable example.
+You can set it with either FitEF, or as one of the run-time input arguments to the execNEST default executable example.
 If you follow all of these instructions, you should be getting at least the 0th-order answer.
 Temperature, pressure, etc. should all be 1st- or 2nd-order.

 OptTrans and SinglePEWaveForm involve quick and dirty ray tracing and pulse shaping, to be used with